 The method follows essentially the same steps as in the axisymmetric case.
 The constraints which were obtained at lowest order in~\S~\eqref{SecCons1} need to be extended to include order $\epsilon_\ra^2$ corrections, so as to be replaced in the fundamental dynamical equations.
 We follow the same procedure except that all constraints are considered up to a higher order.
 For instance, when deriving the string model we considered the monopole of the radial constraint at lowest order ${\EqCr}^{(0)}_\myes$ to constrain $P_\myes^{(0)}$, and now we must consider ${\EqCr}^{(1)}_\myes$.

-However, just like when finding the corrections of the axisymmetric case, the price to pay is that we introduce new dependences.
-For instance from ${\EqCr}^{(1)}_\myes$ we can obtain corrections for the contraint which determines $P_\myes^{(0)}$, but it involves $P_\myes^{(0)}\ra^2$.
-This set of dependences is summarized in Table~\ref{Table4}.
+However, just like when finding the corrections of the axisymmetric case, the price to pay is that we introduce new dependencies.
+For instance from ${\EqCr}^{(1)}_\myes$ we can obtain corrections for the constraint which determines $P_\myes^{(0)}$, but it involves $P_\myes^{(0)}\ra^2$.
+This set of dependencies is summarized in Table~\ref{Table4}.

 The solution to this problem follows exactly the method used in the axisymmetric case.
 We use the higher order moments of the Navier-Stokes, which we consider as constraints and not dynamical equations, together with the incompressibility constraint~\eqref{EqCD} to remove these newly introduced variables.
 This is made possible since, as in the axisymmetric case, these equations have Laplacians which allow us to use the property~\eqref{CoeffLaplacian}.